ethereum/go-ethereum/docs/_interface/logs.md

 INFO [07-28|10:30:21.665] Imported new state entries
 ```

 For state sync, Geth reports when the state heal is in progress.
-This can takea long time.
+This can take a long time.
 The log message includes values for the number of `accounts`, `slots`, `codes` and `nodes` that were
 downloaded in the current healing phase, and the pending field is the number of state entires waiting
 to be downloaded.
 The `pending` value is not necessarily the number of state entries remaining until